genocrunch/genocrunch/README.md

 ### Start workers

   * Prefered way:

 ```
 $ cd /path/to/genocrunch
 $ RAILS_ENV=development bin/delayed_job -n 2  start
 ```

 OR

 ```
 $ cd /path/to/genocrunch
 $ RAILS_ENV=development bin/delayed_job -n 2 restart
 ```

   * Alternative way:

 ```
 $ cd /path/to/genocrunch
 $ rake jobs:work
 ```

 You can now create new jobs (run analysis).
-Read the documentation (<code>http://localhost:3000/home/doc</code>) for details.
+Read the documentation (<http://localhost:3000/home/doc>) for details.

 ### Create a new version

-Versions of installed R packages can be referenced in the version page (<code>http://localhost:3000/versions</code>).
+Versions of installed R packages can be referenced in the version page (<http://localhost:3000/versions>).
-For this, run the <code>get_version.py</code> script:
+For this, run the `get_version.py` script:

 ```
 $ cd /path/to/genocrunch
 $ get_version.py
 ```

-This will create a .json file in the genocrunch main directory with a name looking like <code>version_2017-12-18_18:03:08.898906.json</code>.
+This will create a .json file in the genocrunch main directory with a name looking like `version_2017-12-18_18:03:08.898906.json`.

 Sign in as admin and navigate to Infos>Versions
-Click on the <b>New Version</b> button and fill the form.
+Click on the **New Version** button and fill the form.
-In the JSON field, copy the json string contained in the .json file previously created using the <code>get_version.py</code> script.
+In the JSON field, copy the json string contained in the .json file previously created using the `get_version.py` script.
-Finally, click on the <code>Create Version</code> button.
+Finally, click on the **Create Version** button.

 ### Terms of service

-Terms of service can be edited in /path/to/genocrunch/public/app/TERMS_OF_SERVICE.txt
+Terms of service can be edited in `/path/to/genocrunch/public/app/TERMS_OF_SERVICE.txt`.

 ## Usage

-See Infos>Doc in the application web page (<code>http://localhost:3000/home/doc</code>).
+See **Infos>Doc** in the application web page (<http://localhost:3000/home/doc>).